Go beyond the gates: 10 free or almost free must-dos in Quebec City

 Place d’Youville ice rink

-Within sight of the gates of the Old City, less than a five-minute walk from HI Québec City, the Place d’Youville ice rink is open until 10 p.m. each night.
+Within view of the gates of the Old City, less than a five-minute walk from HI Québec City, the Place d’Youville ice rink is open until 10 p.m. every night.
 Bring your own skates and just hop on the ice, or rent a pair of skates on-site for $8.